perseas/Pyrseas/docs/dbtoyaml.rst

 'alice'-- in the ``public`` schema and the second --owned by user 'bob'-- in a schema named ``s1`` (also owned by 'bob').
-The ``columns:`` specifications directly under each table list each column in that table, in the same order as shown by PostgreSQL.
+The ``columns:`` specifications directly under each table list each column in that table, in the same order as shown by Postgres.
 The specifications ``primary_key:``, ``foreign_keys:`` and ``check_constraints:`` define PRIMARY KEY, FOREIGN KEY and CHECK constraints for a given table.
 Additional specifications (not shown)